 As we start to address all of this, I want us to consider two questions:

-How do we manage all of this electronic stuff?
-Not only does it include complicated technology and has an impact on our patrons, but it involves of different sorts of librarians.
+- How do we manage all of this electronic stuff?
+Not only does it include complicated technology and has an impact on our patrons, but it involves all different sorts of librarians.